Free Targeted Employment Area (TEA) Map for all 50 States

 Targeted Employment Area (TEA) Map User Guide

 The map identifies high unemployment areas that may qualify as a targeted employment area (TEA) for the purposes of the USCIS EB-5 program.
-Targeted employment areas may consist of a state, county, MSA, city or tract with an unemployment rate greater than 150% of the national average as reported by the Bureau of Labor Statistics.
+TEAs may consist of a state, county, metropolitan statistical area (MSA), city, or tract with an unemployment rate greater than 150% of the national average as reported by the Bureau of Labor Statistics.
 Areas of high unemployment (by census tract) are highlighted in ORANGE in the map.
 Additional labor force and employment data are available by clicking on specific locations.

 Combining High and Low Unemployment Census Tracts

-To qualify as a rural area TEA, the rural area must be both outside of a metropolitan statistical area and outside of a city or town having a population of 20,000 or more.
+To qualify as a rural TEA, the rural area must be both outside of an MSA and outside of a city or town with a population of 20,000 or more.

 Unemployment data for census tracts were calculated using the census-share methodology as permitted by the USCIS using the Bureau of Labor Statistics annual average unemployment data and the American Community Survey census tract data.